cloudogu/zalenium-build-lib/README.md

   `System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "sandbox; default-src 'none'; img-src 'self'; style-src 'self'; media-src 'self';")`
   * Or you start your Jenkins instance with
   `-Dhudson.model.DirectoryBrowserSupport.CSP="sandbox; default-src 'none'; img-src 'self'; style-src 'self'; media-src 'self';"`

+## Locking

+Right now, only one Job can run Zalenium Tests at a time.
+This could be improved in the future.

+## Why?

+When multiple jobs executed we faced non-deterministic issues that the zalenium container was gone all of a sudden, connections were aborted or timed out.

+So we implemented a lock before starting zalenium that can only be passed by one job at a time.
+It feels like this issue is gone now, but we're not sure if the lock was the proper fix.

+## How?

+We use the `lock` step of the [Lockable Resources Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).

 # Troubleshooting